 Safeguarding at Elmwood Junior School

-Mrs Devecioglu – Assistant Head Teacher & Designated Safeguarding Lead
+Mrs Devecioglu – Deputy Head Teacher & Designated Safeguarding Lead

 Mr Beck – Deputy Head Teacher

 Mrs Kriesler – Assistant Head Teacher & SENCO